Alejogb1/job-board/blog-data/does-passing-validation-data-to-fit-obviate-the-need-for-evaluate.md

 id: "does-passing-validation-data-to-fit-obviate-the-need-for-evaluate"
 ---

-Okay, let's talk about `fit()` and `evaluate()` in the context of model training, particularly within machine learning frameworks like TensorFlow or Keras.
+, let's talk about `fit()` and `evaluate()` in the context of model training, particularly within machine learning frameworks like TensorFlow or Keras.
 The question of whether supplying validation data to the `fit()` method eliminates the need for `evaluate()` is a frequent point of confusion, and it’s a valuable one to clarify.
 I've seen this issue crop up in numerous projects throughout my career, and it’s worth dissecting the nuances.
 In short, the answer isn’t a simple "yes" or "no."

 To begin, let's consider their primary functions.
 The `fit()` method is fundamentally about training the model.
 It iterates through the training dataset, adjusts model parameters using an optimization algorithm, and, importantly, *also* provides insights into its performance on validation data *if provided*.
 This validation data is used to monitor the model's generalization ability; its performance on data the model hasn’t seen during training.
 This is key to preventing overfitting, where a model performs well on the training data but poorly on new, unseen data.